 Futures may be used in order to protect the Fund against foreign exchange rate risks and/or obtain market exposure and/or manage risk.
 For example a single stock future could be used to provide the Fund with exposure to a single security.
-A future may be used to gain exposure to any type of security which is disclosed in the "Investment Policies" section of the Supplement, for example, an equity.
+Index futures could also be used to manage risk, for example an index future to hedge the risk of a security or group of securities held within the underlying index or with a high correlation with the underlying index.
+A future may be used to gain exposure to any type of security which is disclosed in the Investment Policy section of the Supplement, for example, an equity.